School Transfers / Change of Program Eligibility

-For special education students, the IEP team determines the student’s least restrictive environment in terms of their placement.
-A change of placement for special education students may occur during the school year if the student’s IEP Team determines the student's needs cannot be met at the current site.
-Parents/guardians seeking a mid-year change of placement due to special education needs should request an IEP Team meeting through their child’s case manager.
-The IEP team will convene within 30 calendar days of the request (not including holiday breaks exceeding five school days), and contact their school’s Special Education Services Content Specialist for assistance.
+For special education students, the IEP team determines the student’s placement in the least restrictive environment.
+A change in school may be needed during the school year if the student’s IEP Team determines that the student’s needs cannot be met at the current site.
+If a change in school is needed, the new case manager will convene an IEP meeting within 30 days to address how services will be delivered in the new school setting.

 V. Other Transfers

 - 1. Change of Program (Language Immersion and Biliteracy Programs).
-Parents/guardians who wish to change their child into or out of a language program (e.g. change from the Spanish Biliteracy program to the general education program or vice versa), may submit a transfer request to EPC through the appropriate enrollment cycle process.
+Parents/guardians who wish to change their child into or out of a language program (e.g. change from the Spanish Biliteracy program to the general education program or vice versa), may submit an application to EPC through the appropriate enrollment cycle process.
 A request for transfer is based on space/program availability, student’s grade level, and student’s language proficiency and/or needs.

 - 2. Probation Transfers.
 Juvenile Probation Department completes a “Request for Student School Placement or School Transfer” form, which is submitted to SFUSD Pupil Services, 727 Golden Gate Avenue, 2nd Floor, to the designated Program Administrator, with the exception of probation youth in out of-home (Foster Youth) placement, who will be referred directly to EPC.